 Over the weekend, I had the pleasure of seeing not just one, but two movies crawling with odd and disgusting aliens looking to destroy our planet.
 The third rock from the sun, some might rightfully argue, contains some odd and disgusting beings of it’s own.
 Reality TV tends to give factual credence to this theory.

-Alas, the two space alien flicks I viewed were that of Men in Black 3 and the recently released “Aliens” semi-prequel, Prometheus.
+Alas, the two space alien flicks I viewed were that of Men in Black 3 and the recently released Aliens semi-prequel, Prometheus.
 Overall, I can proclaim without hesitation that for overall entertainment value, one movie was out-of-this-world, while the other struggled to leave the launching pad.
-Heck, even the Avengers – which was the last movie I saw (twice now) – contained an Alien invasion plot.
-I throw in my thoughts on how all 3 compare below towards the end if you decide to read until the end.
+Heck, even The Avengers – which was the last movie I saw (twice now) – contained an alien invasion plot.
+I throw in my thoughts on how all three compare below towards the end if you decide to read until the end.

 While each film is completely different in terms of tone and seriousness, they also share similarities in that they are both connected to major movie franchises and they both have… well, aliens.